Medicare Part D Basics

-Medicare Part D is a Medicare program designed to finance the costs of prescription drugs and prescription drug premiums.
+Part D is Medicare's prescriptioin drug program designed to help cover the costs of prescriptions and prescription drug premiums.
 It was introduced in 2003, as part of the Medicare Modernization Act and was officially available to the public in 2006.

-Medicare Part D encompasses a variety of drug plans—each of which covers its own set of drugs.
+Medicare Part D includes a variety of drug plans, each covering its own set of drugs.
 The list of drugs that a plan covers is called a formulary.
-The cost of drug plans varies based on which types of drugs you need and whether you participate in your plan’s network of pharmacy.
-There is also no standard monthly premium for Part D, as it depends on the drug plan, which sets premiums every year.
+The cost of drug plans depends on the types of drugs you need and whether you participate in your plan’s network of pharmacy.
+There is also no standard monthly premium for Part D, as each drug plan sets it's premiums every year.

 Do I need to purchase a separate drug plan?